elixir-lang/elixir_make/PRECOMPILATION_GUIDE.md

 ```

 ### Precompile for available targets

 It's possible to either setup a CI task to do the precompilation job or precompile on a local machine and upload the precompiled artefacts.

-To precompile for all targets on a local machine,
+To precompile for all targets on a local machine:

 ```shell
 MIX_ENV=prod mix elixir_make.precompile